-TRE's medical expense line of business remained stable on the prior year's level, with premium earned of US\$ 31.0m (2021: US\$ 29.8m) on a gross basis.
+TRE's proportional medical expense line of business is in run-off with premium earned of US\$ 18.8m (2022: US\$ 31.0m) on a gross basis.
 Ceding companies are mainly domiciled in the Middle East e.g. United Arab Emirates, Saudi Arabia, Jordan and Oman.
-Although the medical expense business is short-tail, TRE was informed about increased loss experience that resulted in an increase of reserves.
-The net claims ratio for the period was 93.1% (2021: 74.0%).
+Although the medical expense business is short-tail, TRE was informed about increased loss experience that resulted in a negative reserve development.
+The net claims ratio for the period was 97.6% (2022: 93.1%).